gerold-penz/bun-sqlite-key-value/README.md

 ### Read Items

 ```typescript
 getItems(startsWithOrKeys: string | string[]): {key: string, value: any}[]
 ```
 Reads the data from the database and returns entries in an array as key-value pairs.

+#### startsWithOrKeys

-xxx Returns all items (key, value) in an array whose keys begin with the passed string. xxx If you plan the names of the keys well, more complex data can be stored.
+`string`: Returns all items (key, value) in an array whose keys begin with the passed string.
+  If you plan the names of the keys well, more complex data can be stored.

-- `startsWithOrKeys`:
-    - **string**: String with which the keys whose items are to be returned begin.
   It is advisable to divide keys into ranges using separators.
   For example `"language:de"`, `"language:en"`, `"language:it"`.
   A search for `"language:"` would return all languages.

-    - **string[]**: Array with keys.
+`string[]`: Array with keys.
 The returned array is exactly the same size as the passed array.
   Entries that are not found are returned as `undefined`.
+  Only exact matches with the keys are returned.

 #### Example